shasankp000/minecraft-downloader-core/README.md

 The script will log the inputs and then close.
 After that run node app.js and wait for installation to be over.

+Some parts of the downloader (like assets.js) have been purposely slowed down to prevent process hanging.

+# Features
+Works on Windows and Linux as well.
+Has an inbuilt file checker to check file integrity after download, and redownload corrupted files(automated).